r-hedayati/programming-mastery-guide/Git Cheat Sheet.md

 ## Other git commands
 - `git config --global --edit`: if you want to change any `git config` settings (you can see different level of config by changing `--global` to `--local` or `system`)
-- `git config --list`: checking your current git seetings
+- `git config --list`: checking your current git settings
 - ` git clone <URL>`: target an existing repository and create a clone, or copy of the target repository.
 A repository can be cloned in the following two ways:
   - HTTPS: using username and password
   - SSH: using SSH key pair and store public key in our profile